Home > Facade > A Passive Route to Fire Safe Facade Construction

-Contractors installing life saving measures such as perimeter barriers and firestops must have adequate training on the particular manufacturer’s products and be qualified to install it in the first place.
-When it comes to saving lives and protecting businesses and property, a well designed and installed system can make the difference.
+Contractors installing life-saving measures such as perimeter barriers and firestops must have adequate training on the particular manufacturer’s products and be qualified to install them in the first place.
+When it comes to saving lives and protecting businesses and property, a well-designed and installed system can make a difference.

 We believe in effective compartmentation as a major measure to protect life safety in buildings.
 The properly designed, installed, inspected, and maintained, effective compartmentation components should provide reliable protection.